-Wild weather could close Auckland Harbour Bridge around 10am, 110km/h winds forecast
+Wild weather could close Auckland Harbour Bridge, 110km/h winds forecast

-Auckland Harbour Bridge could close from around 10am today as wild weather hits the city.
+Auckland Harbour Bridge could close this morning as wild weather hits the city.

 The NZ Transport Agency is preparing to close some lanes on the Auckland Harbour Bridge this morning before a forecast wind shift that could bring gusts of up to 110km/h.